syncfusion-content/javascript-docs/js/Gantt/Editing.md

 {% endhighlight %}

-You can also enable or disable the progressbar resizing by using the 'enableProgressbarResizing'.
-The following code example shows you to disable this property.
+You can also enable or disable the progressbar resizing by using the [enableProgressbarResizing](/api/js/ejgantt#members:enableprogressbarresizing).
+The following code example shows how to disable this property.

 {% highlight javascript %}